 Provides foundation knowledge of business education.
 Includes methods of teaching business, marketing, digital media, emerging technologies, and keyboarding.
 Includes philosophical foundations of business education, curriculum trends impacting business and technology classrooms, classroom management, curriculum planning, and assessment.
 Includes curriculum standards, competency-based instruction, career and technical education, and professionalism.
 Requires field observation.
 May be delivered hybrid.
-Lab access fee of $35 for computers applies.
+Lab access fee of $35 applies.

 Provides an opportunity for prospective teachers to become facilitators of learning specifically by planning, developing, delivering, and evaluating basic business and marketing curriculum.
 Provides the background and foundation of business/marketing teacher education for students seeking a secondary education degree.
 Includes textbook selection, student organizations, professional associations, and advisory committees.
 Addresses issues and trends in business and marketing education.
 May be delivered hybrid.
 Lab access fee of $35 for transportation applies.

 Methodology course designed for secondary education students and current educators to gain the pedagogical knowledge and learn best practices necessary for teaching secondary computer science (CS) concepts.
 Combines pedagogical principles with computer science knowledge to create an effective learning environment.
 Includes reading, discussing, reflection, evaluation, micro-teaching, and field observations.
 Addresses the standards set by the International Society for Technology in Education (ISTE) for students and for teachers, and utilizes in the design, implementation, and assessment of learning materials.

 Discusses the student teaching environment as experienced by the students as they perform teaching responsibilities.
 Allows the student to draw on the experiences of other students in the class, resource people, and the seminar leader.
 Offered credit/no-credit.